mdanda2000/Leawood-Text-Game/readme.md

 The Map file defines each node that the user can traverse.
 Each row in the text file defines a node.
 The node is identified by its row number.
 The syntax is:
 `nodeToNorth,nodeToSouth,nodeToEast,nodeToWest,nodeName,nodeDescription,`

+If there is a wall or barrier, use `00` to indicate that the user cannot move that direction.

-The first row is row 0, which is a header that the system ignores.
-For example, the following file begins with a header and describes four nodes:
+The first row in the file is row 0, which is a header that the system ignores.

-`00,00,00,00, name, Description,`
+For example, the following file begins with a header at row 0 and describes four nodes (1, 2, 3, and 4):
+`00,00,00,00,nodeName,nodeDescription,`
-`00,03,02,00, NW,You are in the north-west corner.,`
+`00,03,02,00,NW,You are in the north-west corner.,`
-`00,04,00,01, NE,You are in the north-east corner.,`
+`00,04,00,01,NE,You are in the north-east corner.,`
-`01,00,04,00, SW,You are in the south-west corner.,`
+`01,00,04,00,SW,You are in the south-west corner.,`
-`02,00,00,03, SE,You are in the south-east corner.,`
+`02,00,00,03,SE,You are in the south-east corner.,`

 ### KeyLocations file